 It is designed to be easy, practical and cost effective in helping beef producers provide proof of responsible practices for food safety and sustainable production.
 VBP+ helps a producer validate (prove) their commitment to responsible practices used on the ranch, farm or feedlot and demonstrate to buyers that food safety, animal care, biosecurity and environmental stewardship are crucial to the operation.
 VBP+ also helps identify corrective actions for the areas needing improvement on the operation.

-When a beef operation is considered a "Registered VBP+" operation it means it has gone through a third party on-farm validation audit by a qualified auditor.
+When a beef cattle operation is considered a "Registered VBP+" operation this means it has gone through a third party on-farm validation audit by a qualified auditor.
 The VBP+ on-farm validation auditors are qualified in beef production and skilled in reviewing practices and records, as well as trained in ISO-based auditing.

-Now fully operational, the VBP+ program provides producers with the opportunity to showcase their commitment to sound food safety, animal care, disease prevention and environmental stewardship.
+Now fully operational, the VBP+ program provides producers the opportunity to showcase their commitment to sound food safety, animal care, disease prevention and environmental stewardship.
 Consumers and retailers can trust that beef cattle raised on VBP+ Registered operations meets their needs for beef cattle raised in a safe, humane, environmentally sound and sustainable manner.

 For more in-depth information click on the following fact sheets, articles and video links below.

 Rancher and Sask VBP+ Coordinator Coy Schellenberg explains the program: